shubhamranswal/Passave/SECURITY.md

 # Security Policy – Passave

 Passave is a security-first password manager built on a **zero-knowledge, vault-first architecture**.
-This document explains our security philosophy, threat model, and how to responsibly report vulnerabilities.
+This document explains our security philosophy, threat model, recovery design, and responsible disclosure process.

 ---